wubw/wubw.github.io/_sources/2017/nosql_introduction.rst.txt

 ---------------------

 In relational database, the application developers need to design the database scheme to store the data.
 There is difference between the schema and the in-memory data structure.
-Then the developers need to handle this 'gap', this effort is not delivering business value.
+Then the developers need to handle this 'gap'.
+This effort is not delivering business value.

 Relational database world invents ORM (Object-Relational-Mapping) to mitigate this challenge.